Postgraduate Diploma inConsumer Law & Practice(PGDCLP)

 This paper introduces the student to legal thinking and reasoning, and to legal systems, with a particular focus on Indian law and the Indian legal system.
 Those students who are from a non-law background would find this course particularly helpful.

-Module III: Evolution of Consumer Protection in India
+Unit II : Evolution of Consumer Protection in Common Law System & India

-Paper III - Product Liability and Service Providers Liability
+Course 3: Product Liability and Service Providers’ Liability

 Faculty